 2010: Membership increases to over 100 families.

 2018: Rabbi Ed Stafman retired and was given the honorary title of Rabbi Emeritus.
 For the 2018-2019 transition year, the congregation hired Rabbi Michael Lotker to conduct services once a month in Bozeman.
 The congregation also hired Amber Ikeman as its full-time Director of Music and Community Engagement.
-The congregation is continuing its search for a full-time rabbi for 2019-2020 and beyond.

 Policies, Procedures & Committees